teaghan/AI-Enhanced-Education/md_files/PlaylabAI.md

 - **Remix Community Apps**: Browse and adapt apps created by educators worldwide.
 - **Sharing**: Share created apps with colleagues, students, or the Playlab community.

+### Tools for Teachers
+- **Lesson Planning**: AI assistants to help generate lesson plans, activities, and assessments.
+- **Administrative Support**: Tools for grading, feedback generation, and progress tracking.
+- **Resource Creation**: Automated creation of worksheets, study guides, and educational materials.
+- **Differentiation Helper**: Tools to adapt content for various learning levels and styles.

 ### Tools for Students

-Playlab AI provides tools designed to help students engage in creative and interactive learning, including project assistants, writing coaches, and real-world context generators that foster critical thinking and student agency.
+- **Project Assistant**: AI-powered guidance for research and project development.
+- **Writing Coach**: Help with composition, editing, and writing improvement.
+- **Interactive Learning**: Real-world context generators and scenario-based learning tools.
+- **Study Support**: Personalized study guides and practice problem generators.
+- **Skill Development**: Tools for critical thinking, problem-solving, and creative exploration.

 * * *